The directors recognise the importance of, and are committed to, high standards of corporate governance.

 Although compliance with the UK Corporate Governance Code is not compulsory for AIM companies, the directors apply the principles insofar as they consider them appropriate for a public company of the Company’s size whose securities are traded on AIM, taking into account the recommendations contained in the Quoted Companies Alliance (QCA) Guidelines.

-The board comprises six directors: three executive directors and three non-executive directors.
+The board comprises five directors: two executive directors and three non-executive directors.

 The Company holds regular board meetings at which financial and other reports are considered and, where appropriate, voted on.
 In addition to such regular meetings, additional meetings are arranged when necessary to review strategy, planning, operational procedures, financial performance, risk, capital expenditure and human resource management.